-We identified musicians born in every year from 1920 to 2000.
-We then selected the top three musicians in each year using page view analysis from Wikipedia while ignoring data spikes that may have been caused by big news stories or other anomalies.
+Stacker identified musicians born in every year from 1920 to 2000 and then selected the top three musicians in each year using page view analysis from Wikipedia while ignoring data spikes that may have been caused by big news stories or other anomalies.
 The result is a full list of the most famous musician born the same year as you, including some of the biggest names in pop, rock, rap, and jazz.
 Who was born in your birth year?
 You’ll have to click through to find out.

 Date of birth: Aug.
 29 (Died: March 12, 1955)

 Charlie “Yardbird” Parker set the jazz world on fire with his progressive saxophone style.
 Parker was born in Kansas City, Kan., and moved to New York in his early 20s.
 There, he found kindred spirits in other future legends like Dizzy Gillespie, Thelonious Monk, and Miles Davis.
-Parker changed the face of jazz forever with his inventive time signatures and solos, but passed away prematurely at the age of 34 due to a number of health issues.
+Parker changed the face of jazz forever with his inventive time signatures and solos, but passed away prematurely at 34 due to several health issues.

 Other notable artists: Dave Brubeck, Peggy Lee

 1921: Johnny Otis

 Date of birth: Dec.
 28 (Died: Jan.
 17, 2012)